 Single on Columbia by Australian singer, songwriter, artist and TV entertainer, long resident in the UK, initially famous for Tie Me Kangaroo Down, Sport.

 Rolf Harris heard the song from Ted Egan, Australian singer and writer, who was appointed Administrator of the Northern Territory in 2003.
-See Richard Skeen's Rolf Harris pages for the lyrics and background to Rolf's recording.

 Thanks to Terry Stacey & family for suggestion.